© Crown copyright 2020

-You are allowed to meet in groups of up to six people who you do not live with or who are not in your support bubble.
-You are only allowed to meet in groups of more than six people if everyone is a member of the same household or support bubble.
+You can meet in groups of up to six people who you do not live with or who are not in your support bubble.

-You are also allowed to meet people in groups of more than six people if everyone is exclusively from two households (anyone in your support bubble counts as one household).
+You can also meet people in groups of more than six people if everyone is exclusively from two households (anyone in the same support bubble counts as one household).

 There is more information about the guidelines you should follow when meeting people you do not live with here.

 2.3 Can I use public transport if I’m seeing friends in a park or going to my parents’ garden?

 You can help control coronavirus and travel safely by walking and cycling, if you can.
 However where this is not possible, you can use public transport or drive.
 If you do use public transport, you must wear a face covering and you should follow the safer travel guidance for passengers.

 2.4 Can I share a private vehicle with someone from another household?